ipsy-md/docs/docs/cluster/cecile/data.md

 === "Data lost in the last 7 days"

     In case you have lost data within the last seven days, you can retrieve them by yourself.
 It is sufficient to go the following folder called `.zfs/snapshot` within the folder in which your data were previously hosted and transfer the data back to their previous location.
-Data transfer can be easily done using `rsync`.
+Data transfer can be easily done using `cp` or `rsync`.

 === "Data lost more than 7 days ago"